-J. Max Bond Jr. exercised both an internal and outward focus on social inclusivity in architecture, which is illustrated in his founding of ARCH, the Architect’s Renewal Committee in Harlem.
-Established in 1967, Bond served as the executive director until 1969.
+J. Max Bond Jr. exercised both an internal and outward focus on social inclusivity in architecture, which is illustrated in his involvement with ARCH, the Architects’ Renewal Committee in Harlem.
+After the organization was founded in 1964 by C. Richard Hatch, Bond served as the second executive director from 1967 to 1968.
 ARCH’s pursuits were manifold, and included a redevelopment plan with the Community Association of the East Harlem Triangle, distribution of material detailing tenant rights, the diversification of the New York City Planning Commission as well as the development of the Architecture in the Neighborhoods program which, in partnership with The Cooper Union, provided pre-architectural training to students in New York.
 ARCH did not only contribute on the local level, but helped to instantiate community participation into the planning and design process of cities across America, a design component currently considered integral to many practices.

 While Bond’s dedication to creating a more inclusive architectural discourse shined through his teaching, his expression of the black experience, solely through form, is both nuanced and robust.
 The Martin Luther King Jr. Center for Nonviolent Social Change clearly represents Bond’s modernist proclivity, historical design agenda, and inflection toward local culture.
 For this project, Bond maintained that in addition to the program or the client, who constructs a building should influence the material choice, the contracting procedure, and the design goals.
 For the Center for Nonviolent Social Change, Bond chose brick for the façade as a means to employ the many professional bricklayers living in Atlanta at the time.
 The repeated arches Bond incorporated into the design pay homage to Black design; Bond explained that when you don’t have much, you build with what you have, and that has characterized the additive process that underlies Black architecture in the United States.
 By embracing larger social contexts in the formal investigation of his projects, Bond was able to design impactful buildings that exceed their visual splendor.